sympy/scipy-2016-tutorial/README.md

 If you want to build the tutorial presentation, use `make html` in the tutorial_sphinx directory.
 It is basically the same as the new SymPy tutorial at http://docs.sympy.org/tutorial/tutorial/.

+If you clone the git repo, be sure to run

+    git submodule init

+to initialize the ipython_doctest submodule.
+Otherwise, the exercise notebooks won't work.